JamesWWilson/JamesWWilson.github.io/about.md

 Howdy!
 Welcome to my blog.

 My name is James Wilson ([@jwilson2032](https://twitter.com/jwilson2032)).
 I am currently a Data Scientist - Senior Consultant for Capgemini, where I focus on applying data science and data engineering methodologies to challenges that top companies face in today's data driven world.
-I graduated from UCLA in 2019 with a B.S. in Statistics & minor in Digital Humanities, and plan to return to graduate school in the future.
+I graduated from UCLA in 2019 with a B.S. in Statistics & minor in Digital Humanities, and I plan to return to graduate school (sometime!?) in the future.

 My previous experiences have included:
 - DataStat Associate for Ankura Consulting